 #1.
 Cashing out my old work's 401(k) plan & selling company stock

-Now I don’t totally regret this part – I was able to explore Europe on the weekends – weekend trips to Paris, Spain, Amsterdam.
+Now I don't totally regret this part – I was able to explore Europe on the weekends – weekend trips to Paris, Spain, Amsterdam.
 Priceless.
-Back then, friends and family from NYC could visit me in London for < $400 roundtrip.
+Back then, friends and family from NYC could visit me in London for less than $400 roundtrip.

-It gets worse.
-In addition to a company match we also got free stock as part of our retirement plan.
+Still, I cashed it out in 2004.
+Yup, it gets worse.
+In addition to a company match, we also got free stock as part of our retirement plan.
+I sold it.

 #2.
 Barely saving despite high earnings as a 22 year old